 Facebook Stack Overflow Activity

-Activity on facebook.stackoverflow.com
+Activity on facebook.stackoverflow.com this week:

 - 409 questions asked